nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * The **Calendar** tab allow tutors to have a weekly view of all sessions.

 3. The command box is the area for you to enter your commands.
 The result of each command will be shown in the result display box, which is located directly above the command box.
+This area is always present in all tabs.
     * Type a command in the command box and press <kbd>Enter</kbd> to execute it.<br>

   Here are some example commands you can try: